ivorhoulker/intl6/README.md

 # `gatsby-plugin-intl`

+Forked this but had to serve as individual repos to install via npm.

 Helps with i18n by creating pages for all your supported locales.
 This is a low level plugin that [gatsby-theme-intl](https://github.com/3nvi/gatsby-intl/tree/master/packages/gatsby-theme-intl) depends upon.
 You should be using it only if you already have a methodology for handling translations.